Hikers looking over the Pacific ocean from cliffs in California

 California may conjure up visions of year-round sunshine, but the truth is that this is a four-season state.
 Depending where you relocate in the state, you can experience stunning fall colors, snowy winters, and super-bloom springs.
 While weather in SoCal is usually sunny and warm, Central California has more of a Mediterranean climate, and Northern California is often foggy and gray.

-It’s also worth mentioning that California is also known for a few unofficial seasons: wildfire season, rainy season, and earthquake season (also called earthquake weather).
-In the summers and early fall, the state battles devastating wildfires, particularly along Interstate 5, so keep this in mind when renting or buying a home.
-There’s also a rainy season in SoCal that usually shows up in January and February.
-And, while an earthquake can technically strike at any time (truly), locals often refer to extremely stagnant and hot days as “earthquake weather.”
+It’s also worth mentioning that life in California is characterized by a few unofficial seasons: Wildfire season, rainy season, and earthquake season (also called earthquake weather).
+There’s a rainy season in SoCal that usually shows up in January and February, and, while an earthquake can technically strike at any time (truly), locals often refer to extremely stagnant and hot days as “earthquake weather.”

-11. Mexi-Cali Cuisine Reigns Supreme (But It’s Not the Only Star of the Show)
+12. Mexi-Cali Cuisine Reigns Supreme (But It’s Not the Only Star of the Show)

 Speaking of crime, it’s practically punishable to live in Southern California and not love Mexican food.
 We don’t have an official count, but we reckon there are more Mexican restaurants and taco stands in Southern California than any other type of food.
 Texas may have Tex-Mex, but California has Mexi-Cali.
 Get ready for fresh ingredients, lots of lime and avocado, and a particularly good take on fish tacos.